podium-lib/podlet/README.md

 });
 ```

-The value can be a relative or absolute URL.
-One can use the `.content()` method to
+The value can be a relative or absolute URL and the `.content()` method can be used to retrieve the value after it has been set.
-retrieve the set value.

 #### fallback

 Defines the pathname for the fallback of the Podlet.
 Defaults to an empty string.

 The value should be relative to the value set on the `pathname` argument.
 In other
-words; if a Podlet is mounted in a http server at `/foo` and the fallback is at
+words; if a Podlet is mounted into an HTTP server at `/foo` and the fallback is at
-`/foo/fallback.html` one should do as follow:
+`/foo/fallback.html`, set pathname and fallback as follows.

 ```js
 const app = express();